The lion hunts of Amenhotep III during the first ten years of his reign

-The Lion-Hunts of Amenhotep III During the First Ten Years of his Reign is one of a group of five historical and commemorative scarabs made during the reign of Amenhotep III.
+The Lion-Hunts of Amenhotep III During the First Ten Years of his Reign is one of a group of five historical and commemorative scarabs of Amenhotep III.
 The set of five scarabs were presumably used to validate, and proclaim his choice of Tiye as his wife.
 (Both were extremely young, not yet teenagers.)

-Each of the five scarabs begin with the identical name pronunciation of Amenhotep, and then the addressing of his wife, Tiye.
+Each of the five scarabs starts with the same pronunciation of Amenhotep's name, followed by a reference to his wife, Tiye.

 Scarab specifics

 Because the five memorial scarabs were for public dissemination, multiple copies were made and circulated.
 Kerrigan's book has a photo of the scarab from the Oriental Institute, Chicago.
 Budge's reference translates a British Museum scarab-(B.M.
 4096), of eight lines of text.
 The Oriental Institute scarab is also a text of eight lines, but has minor variations from the British Museum scarab; the scarab is pictured in the section for Tiy's Wedding Scarab, but there is no photo of Tiy's Wedding scarab.
 Instead they use the photo of Amenhotep's Lion Hunts.

 Since copies of the five scarabs were made for dissemination, they have been claimed to be a form of "public information reading", much like a news release from a newspaper.